• First Name:

 Climmie Brumfield F 2y

-Eugene Brownlaw M 19y
+Eugene Brownlow M 19y

 Eugene was in the US Navy during World War 1.
 His records show him in Dallas Texas on Oct 27, 1917.
 Next he was in Naval training at Great Lakes Naval Station, Illinois.
 10-27-17 to 11-30-17